The Pacific North West Council of Water Protectors

 Our Medicine Gathering event was booked for September 11th through 13th 2020

-at Oxbow Park.
+at Oxbow Metro Park.

-Medicine Gathering this year.
+Medicine Gathering this year, However!

-We do plan on having a VIRTUAL Medicine Gathering and we will be sharing an interactive online event during the 3 days of Sept 11th through Sept 13th.
+The PNWCWP Board members have been planning a VIRTUAL Medicine Gathering and we will be sharing an interactive online event during the 3 days of Sept 11th through Sept 13th.

 We really appreciate your Love, support, participation, contributions, and commitment to the greater good;